LackOfUsernameIdeas/LackOfUsernameIdeas/README.md

 # Hi there 👋
-👨‍💻 A Software Developer experienced with the technologies listed in the toolbox below.
+👨‍💻 A Software Developer experienced with the technologies listed in the toolbox below. <br>
 🔥 Curious mind.
-Continuously learning, seeking patterns and connecting dots.
+Continuously learning, seeking patterns and connecting dots.<br>
-🔭 Currently working on improving my programming skills!!
+🔭 Currently working on improving my programming skills!!<br>
 :octocat: I’m looking forward to learn from all amazing minds 🧠 in the tech world 🌍!

 ## 🛠️ Languages and Tools